nk-fouque/resume/README.md

 # Welcome

-This project has been originally developed as a mean to :
+This project is really a playground with no pretentions It has been originally developed as a mean to :
-- Learn to use github-pages
+- Learn to use github-pages and Jekyll
-- Learn to develop websites using Bootstrap and HTML
+- Learn basic frontend with HTML, CSS, Bootstrap
 - Serve as my CV and showcase my projects

 ## Development